Iviviana/Week-2-Challenge/README.md

 ## Header

-The header contains links to the main pade, along with navigation links to the about me, projects and contact me.
+The header contains links to the main page, along with navigation links to the about me, projects and contact me.

 ## About Me